FrankMeyer22/hello-world/readme.md

 Comment / decomment the line of a given action configuration to run it.

 To run CraftML just type:
-java -jar craftML01.jar config_API_CRAFTML.txt             (the config file should be in the same directory as the jar file) To run craftML for with XML (Extrem Multi label) data, you should use the -Xmx -Xms option to ask for more RAM for instance if you can ask 32Gb of RAM, you can use: java -Xms32g -XMX32g -jar craftML01.jar c:\OpenCraftML2019\config_API_CRAFTML.txt
+java -jar craftML01.jar config_API_CRAFTML.txt
+(the config file should be in the same directory as the jar file) To run craftML for with XML (Extrem Multi label) data, you should use the -Xmx -Xms option to ask for more RAM For instance if you can ask 32Gb of RAM, you can use: java -Xms32g -XMX32g -jar craftML01.jar c:\OpenCraftML2019\config_API_CRAFTML.txt
 (it is assumed that the project has been installed on C:/openCraftML2019/... )

 ### by the command-line